 Should I use machine translation for my content? is one of the most asked questions we get from people contacting us for the first time.
 In the past, it never seemed that machine translation was good enough to be what many people believed it would be – a replacement for human translation.

 However, humans have been fascinated by the possibility of creating artificial intelligence which could go toe to toe with humans for a very long time.
 It just seemed that we will never get there.
 What’s the situation now and should you use MT?
 Today, we will try to answer that question.

 One fact that needs to be established is that without a doubt we have made great advancements in machine translation.
 Since previously used statistical machine engine models (using a huge set of data to guess the best translation based on statistics) were limited, a couple of years ago many of the leading machine translation providers (like Google Translate) switched to neural machine translation.

 Although neural machine translation still uses huge sets of data to draw from, it now tries to actually understand the whole sentence before translating it.
-The results can be seen, especially if you use machine translation for the most popular languages, such as English, German or Spanish.
+The results can be seen, especially if you use MT for the most popular languages, such as English, German or Spanish.

 What does this mean for humans, and can we now replace them?
 We are not there yet, but there are some benefits and some drawbacks to using machine translation engines for the localization of digital content.